TomosRich/PLIF-Processing/paper.md

 # Summary

-Planar laser induced fluorescence (PLIF) is a technique used to quantitatively measure the concentration of a fluorescent species in a flow.
-It is a far less extensively researched method than particle image velocimetry (PIV) and due to this it can be hard to find existing codes to carry it out.
+Planar laser induced fluorescence (PLIF) is a technique used to quantitatively measure the concentration of a fluorescent species in a flow, this paper and code are specifically designed with the aqueous version of this technique in mind.
+PLIF is a far less extensively used method than particle image velocimetry (PIV) and due to this it can be hard to find existing codes to carry it out.
 Calculating the concentration of a flow using a camera requires a multiple step calibration, and a set of highly specific calibration images.
 These calibration images give information on both the pixel to mm scale, and on the fluorescent intensity to concentration of dye scale.
 Biases can be introduced through multiple sources to the aqueous PLIF technique.
 This code package is designed to allow the user to account for these biases using tuneable parameters, or calculations of variable values based on experimental and concentration images.

 # Statement of need